GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/turn-structure.md

 ## 6. Special Rules and Exceptions

-- **Initiative Token:** The player with the initiative token can interrupt the normal turn order to take an action at any time.
-This can be a powerful tool for disrupting your opponent's plans.
+- **Initiative Token:** The player with the initiative token is the first active player in a round and takes the first action.
+The initiative token can be important for strategic planning.
 - **Nested Actions:** Some card effects allow you to take additional actions outside the normal turn structure.
 These are resolved fully before returning to the main game flow.
 - **Simultaneous Effects:** If multiple effects would trigger at the same time, the active player resolves their effects first, then the non-active player.